AntLrm/secretsanta/README.md

 password =
 ```

+Password can be kept blank.
+If so, it will be asked at the beginning of the script.

 Email template file contains the text of the message.
 This text must contain:
 * `${PERSON_NAME}` that will be replaced during the script run by the name of the person to offer a gift.
 * `${GIFT_RECIPIENT_NAME}` that will be replace during the script run by the name of the person to received a gift.